Frequently Asked Questions

 What Vaccines Does My Dog Need?

 It depends on the age, risks and health of your pet.
 Our core vaccines include: Rabies, Distemper/Parvo/Adenovirus/Hepatitis/Leptospirosis Vaccines.
-Other recommended vaccines depending on exposure include: Bordatella (Kennel Cough), Canine Influenza Vaccine (CIV), Lyme Vaccines and Rattlesnake Vaccine.
+Other recommended vaccines depending on exposure include: Bordatella (Kennel Cough), Canine Influenza Vaccine (CIV), Lyme Vaccines.

 My Cat Is Strictly Indoors.
 Does It Need To Be Vaccinated?